Cosign today. Help a student get approved.

 While federal student loans can be an affordable financing option for college, students can quickly hit the annual and aggregate borrowing limits.

 The College Board reported that the average cost of attendance for the 2019-2020 academic year at an in-state public four-year school was $26,590, and $53,980 at a private university.
-Considering that first-year dependent students can only borrow up to $5,500 per year in federal Direct subsidized or unsubsidized loans, they’ll likely need to find other financing options to pay for the rest of their education.
+Considering that first-year dependent undergraduate students can only borrow up to $5,500 per year in federal Direct subsidized or unsubsidized loans, they’ll likely need to find other financing options to pay for the rest of their education.

 Private loans can cover the rest of your child’s education expenses, but they may not qualify for a loan on their own if they don’t have good credit.
 Cosigning a loan with them can be a great way to help them pay for college, but you may be worried about taking on that responsibility.